GraphiteEditor/Graphite/node-graph/README.md

 ## Conclusion

-Currently defining nodes is a very laborious and error prone process, spanning many files and concepts.
-It is necessary to simplify this if we want contributors to be able to write their own nodes.
+While we simplify the writing of nodes using the macro by hiding some of the details, creating nodes involves many files and concepts.
+We will work to continue making this system easier to use.

 Any contributions you might have would be greatly appreciated.
 If any parts of this guide are outdated or difficult to understand, please feel free to ask for help in the Graphite Discord.
 We are very happy to answer any questions :)